griffio/griffio.github.io/_posts/2014-09-01-Querydsl-maturity-model.md

 ~~~
 ---

-Replace the 'static cow' below with a Query Delegate.
+Replace the 'static utility' below with a Query Delegate.

 #### Before